sajohnstone/shiny-dollop/README.md

 - The SQL scripts are provisioned locally ideally this should be on a bastion for security
 - No backups have been provisioned
 - Enhanced monitoring is suggested for prodcution instances
+- Lock the bastion so can only be access from your IP

 ## Credits